andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 I don't trust myself to go to the grocery store without a list so there's no way I'm going to be comfortable memorizing all the intricate choreography for 24 passes.
 Especially with the added adrenaline that's likely to come with a live audience.
 But one pass at a time I can manage.
-Did I mention I'm trusting the process?
+Just gotta trust the process.

 <h4 class="article-subheader">Pythagoras</h4>
 During our first rehearsal Mark gives us a tip to help keep our lines